simonmichael/hledger_site/dev/Dev-Zone.md

-Welcome to the developer/contributor zone!
+Welcome to the hledger dev zone!

+This section of the wiki is to help contributors of all kinds to get involved and productively contributing to hledger - designers, coders, writers, supporters, marketers, sustainers - all are welcome.
 You can find all content in the sidebar to the right.
 The invitation and editing tips on [[User Cookbook|Home]] apply here also.

 ### Quick Links